brinsoko/LoRa-CP/readme.md

 - **User roles:** Admin, Judge, and Public views with role-based permissions
 - **Teams:** Create, edit, and manage teams with unique numbers
 - **RFID cards:** Map RFID chips to teams, with optional numeric identifiers
+- **Devices (LoRa or phones):** Manage device IDs and link each to a checkpoint; ingest accepts `/api/devices` (alias of legacy LoRa endpoints)
+- **Web NFC judge tools:** Android Chrome can read a tag UID, call ingest, and append a truncated HMAC payload to the tag for offline proof
+- **Finish-line verifier:** Web NFC page reads tag digests, recomputes HMACs for known devices, and highlights mismatches vs the team’s recorded check-ins
 - **Checkpoints:**
   - Import from JSON files
   - Assign to multiple groups